 The following discussion should be read in conjunction with our consolidated financial statements and the notes thereto.
-This discussion summarizes the significant factors affecting our results of operations and the financial condition of our business during each of the fiscal years in the three-year period ended December 31, 2020.
+This discussion summarizes the significant factors affecting our results of operations and the financial condition of our business during each of the fiscal years in the three-year period ended December 31, 2021.

-Turtle Beach Corporation (herein referred to as the "Company," "we," "us," or "our"), headquartered in White Plains, New York, and incorporated in the state of Nevada in 2010, is a premier audio technology company with expertise and experience in developing, commercializing and marketing innovative products across a range of large addressable markets under the Turtle Beach® and ROCCAT® brands.
+Turtle Beach Corporation (herein referred to as the "Company," "we," "us," or "our"), headquartered in White Plains, New York, and incorporated in the state of Nevada in 2010, is a premier audio technology company with expertise and experience in developing, commercializing, and marketing innovative products across a range of large addressable markets under the Turtle Beach®, ROCCAT® and Neat Microphone® brands.

-- Turtle Beach is a worldwide leader of feature-rich headset solutions for use across multiple platforms, including video game and entertainment consoles, handheld consoles, personal computers ("PC"), tablets and mobile devices. - ROCCAT is a gaming headsets, keyboards, mice and other accessories brand focused in the personal computer peripherals market.
+- Turtle Beach is a worldwide leader of feature-rich headset solutions for use across multiple platforms, including video game and entertainment consoles, handheld consoles, personal computers ("PC"), tablets and mobile devices. - ROCCAT is a gaming headsets, keyboards, mice, and other accessories brand focused on the personal computer peripherals market. - Neat Microphones is an innovative brand of high-quality digital USB and analog microphones